BlueBrain/Search/README.md

 pip install .
 jupyter lab notebooks --NotebookApp.token=$NOTEBOOK_TOKEN
 ```

-NB: At the moment, `--user root` is needed for the widgets to write in
-`BlueBrainSearch/notebooks/untracked/.widgets_checkpoints`.

 Please hit `CTRL+P` and then `CTRL+Q` to detach from the Docker container.